Seraphli/blog/source/_posts/YADQN-Note-2.md

   ```
   If you excute maximizing two images and excute storing last image in the same time, it will result in `_max_img` and `_last` have same value.
 23. After define all operation before `sess.graph.finalize()`, the code run much faster than before, and there is no memory leak problem.
+24. While using deque as buffer of experience replay, there is a [problem][13] related to python version.
+There is no problem when you use python 2.7 or 3.5, but you will get a error while using python 3.4.

 ## Changes